Get my recommendation for four nutritious and delicious seasonings that double as natural blood pressure reducers.

 To reduce blood pressure, I highly recommend my anti-inflammatory Pan-Asian Modified Mediterranean (PAMM) diet, as well as cutting back on the use of salt.
 However, many who have salt sensitive blood pressure complain that foods taste too bland without it.

 That doesn’t need to be the case.
-If you are salt sensitive there are a number of savory salt substitutes that not only make your meals tastier, but act as natural blood pressure reducers as well.
+If you are salt sensitive there are a number of savory alternatives that not only make your meals tastier, but act as natural blood pressure reducers as well.
 If you season your meals to perfection with these four ingredients, you’ll enjoy great flavor and reduce your blood pressure at the same time.

 You may not have heard of curcumin before, but you have probably heard of turmeric, the spice that is best known as an ingredient in Indian curry and yellow mustard.
 Turmeric has been my No. 1 natural blood pressure reducer and cardiovascular spice for years, and its yellow color comes from curcumin—a powerful antioxidant and anti-inflammatory compound that’s been found to reduce blood pressure by lowering the excess platelet aggregation that occurs in sticky, clot-forming blood.
 Plus, animal research suggests that it may reduce cardiomyopathy, though more human research is needed in the hypertensive population to confirm these findings.
-That’s why I recommend cooking with plenty of turmeric, especially as a salt substitute.
+That’s why I recommend cooking with plenty of turmeric.
 If you wish to take curcumin as a nutritional supplement, try 500–750 mg daily.

 Ginger—the smart man’s aspirin—is a potent blood thinner and anti-inflammatory agent that can help you reduce your blood pressure.
 You can try commercial organic ginger teas, or make your own from ginger root.
 Simply chop the root into small pieces and boil for about five minutes.
 You can also use sliced or grated ginger to spice up any dish, as I frequently do with wild salmon.